Pxlsko/CrazyFlie-Control-RL/README.md

 ### 2. Training an Agent

-To train a reinforcement learning agent:
+To train a reinforcement learning agent, run:

 ```sh
 cd gym_pybullet_drones/examples
 python learn.py
 ```

-- Training parameters and environments can be adjusted in `learn.py`.
+- You can adjust training parameters and environments in `learn.py`.
 - The trained agent will be saved in the `results/name` folder.

 ### 3. Evaluating a Trained Agent

-To evaluate a trained policy:
+To evaluate a trained policy, run:

 ```sh
 cd gym_pybullet_drones/examples